isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory.md

 * Target the feed that you'd like to gain access to.
 In this example it is A&E for desktop:

 [ ![afawdsfa](assets/afawdsfa.png)](assets/afawdsfa.png)

-* Once you've done that and set your bid appropriately, your placement is all set!

-If you have any additional questions, please reach out to your Account Manager or platform_support@tubemogul.com.